i4n-v/hackernews-api/README.md

 # Hackernews API

-A project to learn graphql with back-end tecnologies: Node, Fastfy, Graphql with Helix and Prisma ORM. 🔥
+A project to learn graphql with back-end tecnologies: Node, Fastify, Graphql with Helix and Prisma ORM. 🔥